dprojects/Woodworking/Docs/README.md

 2. selection: **X axis edge**
 3. selection: **shelves to set equal space**

+> [!NOTE]
-**Note:** This tool allows you to set equal space for selected shelves.
+> This tool allows you to set equal space for selected shelves.
 It works only at Z axis.
 To select more objects hold left CTRL key during selection.

 **Video tutorials:**
 * [How to create shelves with equal space](https://www.youtube.com/watch?v=2odJa0baGqw)